Page cover image

 Nondirective meditation is easier to learn because it takes your mind to silence and stillness more quickly and easily than directive meditation does.
 The reason is their techniques for meditating are quite different:

-The instructions for nondirective meditation are to do nothing, to allow your thoughts to wander, and when your thoughts wander, to go back to thinking the mantra.
+The instructions for nondirective meditation are to do nothing, to allow your thoughts to wander, and when your thoughts wander, to go back to thinking your mantra.
 Thoughts have meanings that engage the mind.
-The mantra does not engage the mind because its sounds are meaningless.
-Plus, the sounds of the mantra have been refined by yogis over thousands of years to quiet the mind.
-By repeating the mantra, the mind is quieted more and more until the mantra becomes faint and you experience silence and stillness.
+Your mantra does not engage the mind because its sounds are meaningless.
+Plus, the sounds of your mantra have been refined by yogis over thousands of years to quiet the mind.
+By repeating your mantra, the mind is quieted more and more until your mantra becomes faint and you experience silence and stillness.
 Experiencing silence and stillness more and more in meditation is what then balances your life, your health and your thoughts.

 The instructions for directive meditation are when thoughts come, to concentrate on something else such as your breath, chanting, or the flame of a candle.
 You try to force thoughts from your mind by concentrating on something else.
 The reason directive meditation is difficult to learn is because concentration requires effort, and silence and stillness are difficult to experience when you are exerting effort.